-During the first six months of fiscal 2016, \$207.5 million was drawn from the \$750 million revolving credit facility primarily to fund the acquisition of Pepper Dining and share repurchases.
-We repaid \$20.0 million in the second quarter.
-Subsequent to the end of the quarter, an additional \$20.0 million was borrowed from the \$750 million revolving credit facility for general corporate purposes, including share repurchases.
+During the first nine months of fiscal 2016, \$256.5 million was drawn from the \$750 million revolving credit facility primarily to fund the acquisition of Pepper Dining and for share repurchases.
+We repaid a total of \$50.0 million in the second and third quarters.
+Subsequent to the end of the quarter, an additional \$20.0 million was repaid on the \$750 million revolving credit facility.

 The maturity date of the \$750 million revolving credit facility is March 2020.
 The revolving credit facility bears interest of LIBOR plus an applicable margin, which is a function of our credit rating and debt to cash flow ratio, but is subject to a maximum of LIBOR plus 2.00%.
 Based on our current credit rating, we are paying interest at a rate of LIBOR plus 1.38%.
-One month LIBOR at December 23, 2015 was approximately 0.42%.
-As of December 23, 2015, \$178.8 million of credit is available under the revolving credit facility.
-As of December 23, 2015, we were in compliance with all financial debt covenants.
+One month LIBOR at March 23, 2016 was approximately 0.43%.
+As of March 23, 2016, \$159.8 million of credit is available under the revolving credit facility.
+As of March 23, 2016, we were in compliance with all financial debt covenants.

-As of December 23, 2015, our credit rating by both Standard and Poor's ("S&P") and Fitch Ratings ("Fitch") was BBB- (investment grade) with a stable outlook.
+As of March 23, 2016, our credit rating by both Standard and Poor's ("S&P") and Fitch Ratings ("Fitch") was BBB- (investment grade) with a stable outlook.
 On August 25, 2015, Moody's upgraded our senior unsecured notes from Ba2 (non-investment grade) to Baa3 (investment grade) with a stable outlook.
 In addition, Moody's withdrew our Ba1 (non-investment grade) corporate family rating.
 Our goal is to retain our investment grade rating from S&P, Fitch and Moody's.